vanderleipires/Docs.pt-br/aspnetcore/security/authentication/social/facebook-logins.md

    ![Painel do desenvolvedor do Facebook](index/_static/FBDashboard.png)

-* Ao implantar o site que você precise revisá o **logon do Facebook** página de instalação e registrar um novo URI público.
+* Ao implantar o site que você precisará revisitar a página de configurações do **logon do Facebook** e registrar um novo URI público.

 ## <a name="store-facebook-app-id-and-app-secret"></a>Armazenar a ID do aplicativo Facebook e o segredo do aplicativo